devbar/IpaViewer/README.md

 # IpaViewer

-This is a simple tool to show some basic data for an IPA (iOS App) file.
+This is a simple tool to show some basic data of an IPA (iOS App) file.

 ![IpaViewer Screen](Screenshot.png)